Angola–China relations

 Relations between Angola and China predate the former's independence.
 Today, they are based on an emerging trade relationship.
 As of 2021, Angola was China's third-largest trading partner in Africa.
+The two countries announced a comprehensive strategic partnership in 2024.

 History

 During Kenya's independence ceremonies in 1963, Foreign Minister of the People's Republic of China Chen Yi told Jonas Savimbi, the Secretary-General of the Union of Peoples of Northern Angola, that his country would give the UPNA (a founding group of the FNLA) "large-scale military aid".
 Three years later, UNITA separatists formerly part of the FNLA, led by Savimbi, attacked Portuguese workers in Cassamba.
 Armed with only ten NATO 7.62 rifles, purchased with Chinese aid, the attack failed to stop timber operations and Portuguese colonial authorities killed several UNITA members.

-During Angola's independence movement against Portugal during the 1960s and 1970s, China provided assistance to Angola's nationalist movements.
+During Angola's war of independence against Portugal during the 1960s and 1970s, China provided assistance to Angola's nationalist movements.
 China initially backed the MPLA, but later began to support FNLA and UNITA as well.
 As China's relationship with the Soviet Union soured, the MPLA's relationship with the Soviet Union strengthened, and China pulled its support.
 In 1974, China provided weapons and instructors to the FNLA, as well as arms to UNITA.
 After the Carnation Revolution in Portugal that effectively ended the colonizer's influence in Angola, China warned all of Angola's three liberation movements "against meddling by external forces."
 When Angola descended into civil war in 1975, China continued to back the FNLA and UNITA, but drew back as the MPLA gained power.

+On its 2017 medical mission to Africa, the People's Liberation Army Navy hospital ship Peace Ark traveled to Angola.

 Political ties

 Following Angola's independence, China struggled to normalize relations with the new MPLA government throughout the 1970s, as tensions with the Soviet Union (who backed the MPLA) remained high.
 In 1982, however, the People's Republic of China announced its support of, and desire to normalize relations with, Angola's government.
-The Angolan People's Republic established relations with the People's Republic of China in 1983.
+The Angolan People's Republic established relations with the People's Republic of China on January 12, 1983.

+In 2010, Angola and China signed a strategic partnership.

+On March 15, 2024, Angola and China upgraded their bilateral relationship to a comprehensive strategic partnership.

 Bilateral visits

 Chinese Prime Minister Wen Jiabao visited Angola in June 2006, offering a US$9 billion loan for infrastructure improvements in return for petroleum.
 The PRC has invested heavily in Angola since the end of the civil war in 2002.

 João Manuel Bernardo, the current ambassador of Angola to China, visited the PRC in November 2007.

+In March 2024, Angolan President João Lourenço visited China.
+During the visit, the two countries announced the upgrading of bilateral relations to a comprehensive strategic partnership.